asadqureshi12/cardiometabolic-deterioration/README.md

   <img src="screenshots/Untitled-2026-05-07-1511 (4).png" style="max-width:100%;">
 </p>

 Cohort eligibility requires at least one qualifying cardiometabolic condition: Type 2 diabetes, hypertension, or established CVD.
 CKD without any qualifying comorbidity is excluded — see CPL-009.
 CVD status (ESTABLISHED / NO_CVD) is assigned at cohort entry and determines which LDL threshold applies throughout scoring (NICE NG238).
+The cohort is constructed using NHS England QOF Business Rules SNOMED code sets — not a real QOF register, which does not exist in synthetic data.

 ---